GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

         return BaseScimWebService.getErrorResponse(403, None, "Attempt to handle a not allowed user type")
 ```

 Note no usage of the payload took place.
-This is a case you may like to evaluate, where mistakenly using an update the `userType` is set to an unexpected value.
+A case you may like to evaluate is where mistakenly using an update operation, the `userType` is set to an unexpected value.

 #### Allow/Deny searches